OpenTransfr/Core/docs/index.rst

 - Shrouded in legal problems because of a total lack of regulation.
 As a result, Banks and Governments strongly dislike it.
 - Blockchain systems waste far too much energy
 - Addresses look too complicated for consumers
-- People keep loosing their private keys and as a result, permanently loosing access to their value.
+- People keep losing their private keys and as a result, permanently loosing access to their value.
 - Blockchain has fundamentally slow transaction speeds.
 A Bitcoin transaction can take anywhere from 10 minutes to a whole day as the network throughput is seemingly maxing out at 1 transaction per second.
 - Current cryptocurrency systems essentially completely fail to scale, particularly where high latency links are introduced as the entire network is impacted.